Drunk driving is dangerous; there’s no doubt about it. The National Highway Traffic Safety Administration…

 We can’t stress enough that the insurance company does not have your best interest at heart.
-They don’t care about your recovery, only about the money they are able to save.
-You should not have to fight for the treatment you know that you need in order to completely recover from another person’s negligence.
+They don’t care about your recovery, only about the money they can save.
+You should not have to fight for the treatment you know you need to recover from due to another person’s negligence.

 Use delay tactics to get you to settle

 After a traumatic event, you will likely face financial difficulties.
-The insurance company knows that you will be trying to balance mounting medical bills, loss of income, losing your vehicle or paying for repairs with your personal and work life.
-The insurance company will use this stress to their advantage.
+The insurance company knows that you will be trying to balance mounting medical bills, loss of income, losing your vehicle, or paying for repairs with your personal and work life.
+An insurance company will use this stress to its advantage to deny or devalue claims.
 They realize that you are far more likely to settle when you are desperate enough for money to catch up on bills.

 It’s important to remember that dealing with the insurance company by yourself adds to your stress.
-This is part of the reason that the auto insurance company doesn’t want you to get a lawyer.
+This is part of why the auto insurance company doesn’t want you to get a lawyer.
 A lawyer’s job is to deal with the paperwork, adjusters, and negotiations so that you don’t have to.
 We will take away the stress so that you can focus on your recovery.